JScearcy/angular-2-dynamic-components/README.md

         }
     }
 ```
-Which is parsed within the app.component.ts and given to the directive after being `JSON.parse()`-d
+Which is  `JSON.parse()`-d in the app.component.ts located in the src/app folder and given to the directive

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.